Meet the team behind The Samovar Network

 Ali A Olomi

-Ali A Olomi is a writer, historian, and assistant professor of history at Penn State University Abington.
-He is a research fellow and scholar of Islamic throught and society who researches the formation of the “Muslim world” through the intersection of cosmology, geography, and empire with particular attention to constructions of religious identity and gender and sexuality.
+Ali A Olomi is a writer, historian, and assistant professor of history at Loyola Marymount University.
+He is a research fellow and scholar of Islamic thought and society who researches the formation of the “Muslim world” through the intersection of cosmology, geography, and empire with particular attention to constructions of religious identity and gender and sexuality.
 His Bachelor’s is from UCLA and Master’s and PhD from UCI.
 In addition to his academic work, he engages in public-facing scholarship and is the host of the Head on History podcast.

 Nura Sediqe